 Many of you may heard of botaoshi 棒倒し (botaoshi, literal: knocking-over pole), one of many fine activities to come out of Japan.
 Is it as awesome as yukigassen or as dangerous as onbashira?
 How about a little of both?
 The best way to describe the sport is a mix of capture the flag, rugby, and king of the hill style of play.

-The objective of the game is to topple the opposing team’s pole to a predetermined degree from the ground before the other team reaches the same goal.
+The objective of the game is to topple the opposing team's pole to a predetermined degree from the ground before the other team reaches the same goal.
 I have read different variations of the objectives for the game, such as the existence of team flags, and appending them to the top of the pole.
-If I had to take a gander, these differing of play is probably meant to establish a safer playing environment.
-I, for one, wouldn’t want to have my little kid to be involved in such a game.
-Maybe when he or she turns 8.
+If I had to take a gander, these differing modes of play are probably meant to establish a safer playing environment.
+I for one wouldn't want my little kid to be involved in such a game.
+Maybe when they turn eight.

 The game is typically played during a Japanese school's (yes, even elementary school) annual sports day, although a notable amount have banned the sport due to the very aggressive style of play (polite way of saying that parents are getting soft).

 So what are the rules of the game?
 There isn't much information available on the game itself, but here is what I've gathered:

 - Two teams face off with each other.
 Each team is divided into an offense and defense force.

 - Offensive force is free to roam anywhere, while the defense force is restricted to an area around the pole.

 - Poles are around 3–5 meters in length (~ 10–16 feet).

 - One end of the pole must be in contact with the ground at all times.